 Human reasoning appears to rely heavily on analogy and similarity [Gentner & Markman, 1997].
 In artificial intelligence, this observation has led to important work on case-based reasoning (CBR) systems, where reasoning is based on remembering [Leake, 1996].
 CBR systems retrieve the most relevant cases from memory and adapt them to meet the new situations instead of using purely firstprinciples reasoning [Kolodner, 1993; Leake, 1996].
-Although CBR systems originally aimed to provide computational mechanisms similar to what people do, most of today's CBR systems tend to rely on feature vectors.
+Although CBR systems originally aimed to provide humanlike performance, most of today's CBR systems tend to rely on feature vectors.
 Unfortunately, there is ample psychological evidence that human cognition centrally involves similarity computations over structured representations [Gentner & Markman, 1993].

-Our theoretical framework of similarity-based reasoning is based on Gentner's [1983] structure-mapping theory, and the computational model is based on the Structure-Mapping Engine (SME) for comparison tasks [Falkenhainer et al, 1989; Forbus et al, 1994] and MAC/FAC [Forbus et al, 1995] for retrieval tasks.
+Our theoretical framework of similarity-based reasoning is based on Gentner's [1983] structure-mapping theory, and the computational model is based on the Structure-Mapping Engine (SME) for comparison tasks [Falkenhainer et al., 1989; Forbus et al., 1994] and MAC/FAC [Forbus et al., 1995] for retrieval tasks.
 Given two descriptions, a base and a target, SME computes one or two mappings representing structural alignments between them.
-Each mapping contains a set of correspondences that align particular items in the base with items in the target, and candidate inferences, which are statements about the base that are hypothesized to hold in the target by virtue of these correspondences, and a structural evaluation score, which provides an indication of the quality of the match, based on structural properties.
+Each mapping contains a set of correspondences that align particular items in the base with items in the target, candidate inferences, which are statements about the base that are hypothesized to hold in the target by virtue of these correspondences, and a structural evaluation score, which provides an indication of the quality of the match, based on structural properties.
 Candidate inferences can contain analogy skolems, entities hypothesized in the target because of statements in the base.
 (A historical example of such an entity is caloric, a fluid postulated by virtue of an early analogy between heat flow and water flow.)
 SME has been used to simulate comparison processes and their roles in various cognitive processes.
 Here, we use SME to match previously stored behaviors to new situations, generating predictions by projecting the correspondences through state transitions predicted via candidate inferences.

-MAC/FAC models similarity-based retrieval as a twostage process.
+MAC/FAC models similarity-based retrieval as a two-stage process.
 The first stage (MAC) uses a cheap, nonstructural matcher to quickly filter potentially relevant items from a pool of such items.
-These potential matches are then processed in the FAC stage by a more powerful structural matcher (SME), its output is a set of correspondences between the structural descriptions, a numerical structural evaluation of the overall quality of the match, and a set of candidate inferences representing the surmises about the probe sanctioned by the comparison.
-Here, we use MAC/FAC to retrieve prior behaviors for generating predictions about a current situation.
+These potential matches are then processed in the FAC stage by a more powerful structural matcher, namely SME.
+Thus the output of MAC/FAC is a set of mappings, where the targets are the probe and the bases are the retrieved memory items.

 In addition to matching and retrieval, we believe that generalization over experiences has an important role to play in hybrid simulation.
-SEQL [Skorstad et al, 1988; Kuehne et al, 2000] models this generalization process through progressive alignment, using SME to compare examples incrementally and build up new generalizations by keeping the overlap when there are very close matches.
+SEQL [Skorstad et al., 1988; Kuehne et al., 2000] models this generalization process through progressive alignment, using SME to compare examples incrementally and build up new generalizations by keeping the overlap when there are very close matches.
 However, at this stage of our investigation we have not incorporated SEQL into our system, so generalization will get little attention in this paper.

-Another key process in analogy is rerepresentation, the process of changing the representations in sound ways to improve matching [Yan et al, 2003].
+Another key process in analogy is rerepresentation, the process of changing the representations in sound ways to improve matching [Yan et al., 2003].
 There are three aspects to rerepresentation in our model: detecting opportunities for rerepresentation, generating rerepresentation suggestions based on libraries of general methods, and strategies for controlling the rerepresentation process.
 It works like this: